ga-curriculum/dom-events/level-up/event-bubbling.md

   <link rel="stylesheet" href="./css/style.css">
 ```

-In your browser, click on each element and examine the console!
+In your browser, click on each element and examine the console to see event bubbling in action!